-A number of Berkshire Hathaway’s utilities, including PacifiCorp and NV Energy, has saved millions million so far this year through the western Energy Imbalance Market (EIM).
+Several of Berkshire Hathaway’s utilities, PacifiCorp and NV Energy, saved millions so far this year through the western Energy Imbalance Market (EIM).

 The California Independent System Operator (ISO) reported that the western Energy Imbalance Market produced benefits of $39.52 million in the second quarter of 2017.
 The benefits since the western regional market was launched in 2014 now total $213.24 million.